Eucharistic theology: Sacramental union

+The sacramental union is the doctrine of the real presence of Christ in the Eucharist held by the Lutheran Churches.
+In the sacramental union view, in the "use" of the sacrament, according to the words of Jesus and by the power of his speaking of them, the consecrated bread is united with his body and the consecrated wine with his blood for all communicants, whether believing or unbelieving, to eat and drink.
+This is the position of the Lutheran Church, echoing the view of "objective reality, but pious silence about technicalities", with its "pious silence about technicalities" in that it objects to philosophical terms like "transubstantiation" (the Roman doctrine) and "consubstantiation" (the Irvingian doctrine).

 Consubstantiation

 Consubstantiation is the belief that "The bread retains its substance and ...
 Christ's glorified body comes down into the bread through the consecration and is found there together with the natural substance of the bread, without quantity but whole and complete in every part of the sacramental bread."
-Consubstantiation was the position of the Lollards.
-It is erroneously used to denote the position of the Lutheran Church (see below), who instead affirm the doctrine of sacramental union.
-Some Anglicans identify with this position.
+Consubstantiation was the position of the Lollards, as well as the Irvingian Churches, such as the New Apostolic Church.
+Some High Church Anglicans identify with this position.
+It is erroneously used to denote the position of the Lutheran Church (see above), who instead affirm the doctrine of sacramental union as their teaching of the corporeal presence of Christ in the Eucharist.